Trump drags GOP to war on legal immigration

 Immigration supporters argue that the family-versus-skills divide is overstated and that reunification should still be an important goal.
 Newly arrived immigrants are already more likely to have a college degree than native-born Americans, according to Pew Research, including the African immigrants Trump reportedly criticized in a recent White House meeting.

-"The White House is using Dreamers to mask their underlying xenophobic, isolationist, and un-American policies," Congressional Hispanic Caucus Chair Michelle Lujan Grisham, D-N.M. said in a statement on Thursday.
+"The White House is using Dreamers to mask their underlying xenophobic, isolationist and un-American policies," Rep. Michelle Lujan Grisham, D-N.M., chair of the Congressional Hispanic Caucus, said in a statement Thursday.

-The Trump framework may not go far enough for groups like NumbersUSA — but the plan, like the administration proposing it, would still pull immigration policy further in their direction than any bill in decades.
+The Trump framework may not go far enough for groups like NumbersUSA that want to reduce all immigration — but the plan, like the administration proposing it, would still pull immigration policy further in their direction than any bill in decades.